Fawzy-AI-Explorer/NLP-Tea/README.md

 ## Templates

+Templates will be added here soon.

+---

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

 ## Contributing

 Contributions are welcome!
-Feel free to open an issue or submit a pull request to improve this guide.
+If you find something that can be improved, feel free to open an issue or submit a pull request.

 ---